 The core courses emphasize critical thinking and fundamental principles of each discipline, drawn from the Great Books.
 There is a heavy emphasis on Greek thought and Catholic works, but students also read Shakespeare, de Tocqueville, and a significant number of American authors including Thomas Jefferson, Elizabeth Cady Stanton, and Martin Luther King, Jr.

-Nearly 80 percent of the students, most in their sophomore year, participate in the Rome Program.
+Nearly 80 percent of undergraduate students, most in their sophomore year, participate in the Rome Program.
 The 15-credit semester is no vacation, and it is widely respected as one of the best in higher education.
-Students live and study in a villa with a vineyard outside of Rome, complete with a 108-student residence hall and athletic facilities.
+Students live and study in a 12-acre villa with a vineyard outside of Rome, complete with a 114-student residence hall and athletic facilities.
 The Pope’s summer residence, Castel Gandolfo, is visible from the campus.
-Students are immersed in the culture and intellectual tradition as they study Western Civilization I, Art and Architecture of Rome, Western Theological Tradition, Philosophy of Man, and Literary Tradition III.
+Students are immersed in the culture and intellectual tradition as they study Western Civilization I, Art and Architecture of Rome, Western Theological Tradition, The Human Person, and Literary Tradition III.

 Students benefit from several domestic institutes located at UD.
 These include the Center for Thomas More Studies, which sponsors courses, conferences, and publications related to the 16th-century English saint.

 The University invites students to experience an authentically Catholic environment “where faith plays a significant role in every aspect of life.”
-Students have access through campus ministry to daily Mass, reconciliation, Bible study, and community service.
+Students have access through campus ministry to daily Mass, reconciliation, retreats, and community service.

 Masses are offered daily at the campus Church of the Incarnation where there are four Sunday Masses, including one on Saturday night.
 Confessions are heard six times a week and by appointment.